hannahanela/express-jobly-solution/README.md

 # Jobly Backend

 This is the Express backend that supports [Jobly](https://github.com/hannahanela/react-jobly).
 This code was provided with complete features to expedite the React build.
-If you'd like to view my own work in express, please visit [my express-jobly repository.](https://github.com/hannahanela/express-jobly)
+If you'd like to view my own work in Express, please visit [my express-jobly repository](https://github.com/hannahanela/express-jobly).

-## To Run
+## Developer Environment Setup

 This app uses a PostgreSQL database.
 You'll need Node 18 and PostgreSQL 12 or later.